 Let’s say God does want us to give up our morning coffee appetite or our afternoon candy bar appetite.
 Knowing God as we do, He’s not going to leave our complaining or gossipping appetite alone this Lent.
 So as we’re praying about the types of sacrifices we may be leaning towards, consider the other appetites associated with it.

 Be careful with this though because it can turn into the biggest rabbit hole we’ll ever find and we’ll feel so overwhelmed we’ll just quit.
 We’ll walk away feeling like an utter failure.

 Let’s look at an example.
 If I’m giving up Facebook for Lent, what appetites can be associated with the reasons I feel like I need to give up Facebook?
 Curiosity?
 So I need to be on guard for my curious appetite.
 Maybe I’m not scrolling Facebook, but what am I doing instead to satisfy my curiosity?

 Maybe I decide to give up chocolate.
 What is the appetite behind my chocolate addiction?
 It may not be as straightforward as simply liking the taste of chocolate.
 Is the associated appetite boredom?
 If it is, instead of eating chocolate I might eat potato chips instead.
 Well, what have I really gained?
 Is this making sense?

 Let’s look at gossiping.
 Do I gossip because I want to fit in?
 Look like I’m in the know?
 To make myself feel better?
 Pride…Pride…Pride.
-If I don’t recognize pride behind gossip, I may not stand around and gossip in the school pick up line, but I’ll replace it with something else.
+If I don’t recognize pride behind the gossip, I may not stand around and gossip in the school pick up line, but I’ll replace it with something else equally destructive.

-Spend a little time asking God how He wants our Lent to go; what He thinks we can without or need to add to our daily life.
-And let’s ask for a clear understanding of the root cause behind the behavior we’re giving up.
+Spend a little time asking God how He wants our Lent to go; what He thinks we can do without or need to add to our daily life.
+Let’s ask for a clear understanding of the root cause behind the behavior we’re giving up.